Sakib25800/learn-framer-university/README.md

 https://learn.framer.university/confirm/RiphVyFo31wuKQhpyTw7RF2LIf
 ```

-When verifying the email, the prefix may need to be changed to the frontend host e.g. `https://localhost:8080/confirm/32i10234u0weth`.
+When verifying the email, the prefix may need to be changed to the frontend host e.g. `http://localhost:8080/confirm/32i10234u0weth`.

-To start sending real emails, set the Mailgum environment variablse in `.env` manually.
+To start sending real emails, set the Mailgun environment variables in `.env` manually.

 To set the environment variables manually, create an account and configure Mailgun.
 Use these [quick start instructions](https://documentation.mailgun.com/en/latest/quickstart.html).